Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: Ruling Out Potential Sources of Uncertainty

 However, contamination from RGB stars led us to move the M31 JAGB star color selection redder than what has been used in previous papers.
 The PHAT photometry has high stellar density, which causes large photometric errors as discussed in Section \ref{subsec:exclusion}.
 These photometric errors can cause the RGB to scatter redder.
 The RGB stars in M31 are also metal-rich, causing them to be reddened even further.

 We preliminarily chose the color selection of the JAGB stars to be $2.1<(F814W-F110W)<2.5$~mag.\footnote{We note that the (F814W$-$F110W) color of the JAGB stars is less stable than the (J-K) color throughout different galactic environments.
 The color of the JAGB stars in the HST color of (F814W$-$F110W) (approximately I - YJ) filters may potentially be more affected by environmental effects like metallicity, reddening, and crowding when compared with the ground-based J-K color.
-In a future paper (A. J. Lee, in preparation), we plan to quantify how the color selection depends on host galaxy with a sample of 13 galaxies.} To test if the blue color cut significantly affected our final results, we shifted it within the range of [2.10, 2.15, 2.20, 2.25, 2.30]~mag and found that the slopes fit to the relations between $m_{JAGB}$ and $A_{F110W}$ remained statistically significant (i.e., $\rho>0.6$) regardless of our choice of color limits.
-Likewise, the relations between $m_{JAGB}$ and [M/H] and $N_{AGB}/N_{RGB}$ remained statistically insignificant ($\rho<0.25$) despite iterating through the different color cuts.
+In a future paper (Lee, et al. in preparation), we plan to quantify how the color selection depends on host galaxy with a sample of 13 galaxies.} To test if the blue color cut significantly affected our final results, we shifted it within the range of [2.10, 2.15, 2.20, 2.25, 2.30]~mag and found that the slopes fit to the relations between $m_{JAGB}$ and $A_{F110W}$ remained correlated and statistically significant (i.e., $\rho>0.70$, $p<0.01$ for all cases) regardless of our choice of color limits.
+Likewise, the relations between $m_{JAGB}$ and [M/H] and $N_{AGB}/N_{RGB}$ remained statistically insignificant ($p>0.2$ for all cases) through iterating through the different color cuts.